|

 30 minutes one-on-one with Mark Bernstein.
 Focusing on inexperienced level one singers, come find your voice and your footing in the world of vocal music.

-Dot Wax Chaotic concert To Programming Grid
+Wax Chaotic concert

 time: Saturday, 4:30 - 5:45 pm